info-241/info-241/assignments/final_project/three_project_ideas.md

      - You can listen to science, economics, politics, or psychology podcasts.
 3. **You might look a policies that are being proposed.**
    - Almost without exception, policies, rules, and laws are implemented with the intention of _causing_ a certain event to occur.
 Sometimes these policies have a good set of causal evidence to support their implementation; many times, they do not.
+4. **You might read Gerber A & Green D. 2012. *Field Experiments*.
+Appendix B**
+   - This Appendix includes Gerber & Green's thoughts on _Suggested Field Experiments for Class Projects_, broken into sections regarding _Crafting Your Own Experiment_ and _Suggested Experimental Topics for Practicum Exercises_.

 ### A few examples of past projects